Yale-BIM/f21-assignments/assignment-1/README.md

 1. If the simulated robot or rviz are not running, bring up the robot and rviz as in Parts II and III of this assignment.

 2. Control the position of the robot's joints with the `arbotix_gui` interface.
+First, install `wxPython` if it's not installed already in your computer.
+For example, you can install it with:

+    ```bash
+    pip3 install -U -f https://extras.wxpython.org/wxPython4/extras/linux/gtk3/ubuntu-20.04 wxPython
+    ```

+    Then, run the `arbotix_gui` ROS node:

     ```bash
     $ rosrun arbotix_python arbotix_gui